bkw777/dl2/co2ba.md

 **FILE.CO** is the input binary .CO filename that you want to bootstrap onto the portable.

 **action** is what the loader should do with the .CO after it's done re-creating it on the portable:
  call   - Immediately execute - for TANDY, Kyotronic, Olivetti
  exec   - Immediately execute - for NEC
+ callba - Create a launcher NAME.BA - for TANDY, Kyotronic, Olivetti
+ execba - Create a launcher NAME.BA - for NEC
- savem - Save FILE.CO - for TANDY, Kyotronic, Olivetti
+ savem  - Save NAME.CO - for TANDY, Kyotronic, Olivetti
- bsave - Save FILE.CO - for NEC
+ bsave  - Save NAME.CO - for NEC
  Otherwise if the option is not given, or any other value than these, the loader will only print a message showing the Top, End, and Exec addresses of the loaded binary.

 <!--